Canon EOS R7 advanced manual

 For fully customisable time-lapse photos and movies.

-This is used for long exposures.
-Turn this, on, set the exposure timer to your desired setting and then shoot a Bulb exposure.
+It is used for long exposure.
 If you want to end the exposure early, just tap the shutter.

 Mechanical: use the traditional mechanical shutter system.